MarvinNL046/dutchseedsupply/docs/admin-panel-rebuild.md

 The admin panel now uses a simplified authentication system:

 1. The middleware checks if the request is for an admin route
-2. If DEBUG_MODE is enabled, it allows access without checking authentication
+2. If DEBUG_MODE is enabled (only in development), it allows access without checking authentication
-3. If DEBUG_MODE is not enabled, it checks if the user is authenticated and has admin privileges
+3. If DEBUG_MODE is not enabled (in production), it checks if the user is authenticated and has admin privileges
 4. The server-side checkAdminAuth function does a similar check

 ## Backups